Property

 Exit/Closure feeTypically £75-£300.

-Should I set up a limited company for my property investments?
+Should I set up a limited company?

-Those changes related to mortgage interest discussed above have triggered a wave of new buy to let companies.
-Some buy to let landlords were right to take the limited company approach, but equally some weren’t.
+Some expat landlords were right to take the limited company approach, but equally some weren’t.
 Running a buy to let portfolio through a limited company is definitely not appropriate for everyone.

 • Flippers – If you buy property with the intention of selling it for a quick profit as an individual you usually pay income tax.
 However, if you do the same thing within a company structure you pay corporation tax, which is lower, particularly if you are a higher rate tax payer.

-• High income tax payers – If you pay the higher rate of income tax packaging your property investments in a limited company so that you pay corporation tax instead is usually going to save you money.
+• High income UK tax payers – If you pay the higher rate of income tax packaging your property investments in a limited company so that you pay corporation tax instead is usually going to save you money.

 • Those with a lot of mortgage interest – If you have multiple buy to lets with multiple mortgages being able to claim mortgage interest as an operating expense could be a major advantage.